RohitDusane/BI-360-Project/readme.md

-# Power BI Dashboard - Dataset Overview & Design

-In a data-driven business environment, deriving actionable insights is key to making informed decisions.
-This project aims to analyze a comprehensive dataset related to sales transactions, using various data analysis and visualization techniques to uncover patterns, trends, and insights that can drive strategic decisions.

-# AtliQ Hardware Business Insights 360 Power BI Project
+# AtliQ Hardware Business Insights 360 Power BI Dashboard Project

 ## Problem Statement
 Welcome to the AtliQ Hardware Business Insights 360 Power BI project!
 This initiative explores the business operations of AtliQ Hardware, a fictional global consumer electronics company.
 Despite its rapid growth, the company struggled with inefficient Excel-based data analysis, resulting in significant financial losses, particularly in the Latin American market.
 To overcome this challenge, AtliQ’s leadership team launched a dedicated data analytics project to streamline operations and enhance decision-making.